 Teaching the plot structure with middle school and high school students?
-Here are some talking points.
+Here are some talking points and plot structure activities.

-Completing a plot diagram of a story will allow students to see where authors stress the theme, create characterization, outline the theme, and add other literary device.
+Additionally, completing a plot diagram of a story will allow students to see where authors stress the theme, create characterization, outline the theme, and add other literary device.
 ELA teachers don’t want plot activities to bore students, especially when we can make the lessons interactive.

 When I consider how to teach plot structure, I share the goal with student—to see more connections past the simple triangle!
 The location of literary terms along the plot diagram matters, and I explain that to students.
 For example, where do readers learn about a character’s troubled past?
 Does it add to the climax?
 Is it less important to character development and thus happens on the falling action?
-This is the fun of liteature.
+Figuring it out is part of the fun of liteature.
 Plot diagram activities can add to the analysis of literature.
-We teachers want students to get to that point so we have to get students to understand the plot diagram.
-If you’d like this list in a simple PDF, you can click on the picture to gain access to it:
+We teachers want students to get to analysis, so we first have to get students to understand the plot diagram.

 Before analysis, students must be able to outline the plot using a plot diagram.
 Using a new story may cause students to worry about the actual story and the plot diagram.
 They may struggle with two new concepts at the same time.
 Here are some ways for teaching the plot structure.

-Define the terms of the plot structure: exposition, initial incident, rising action, climax, falling action, resolution.
+Then, define the terms of the plot structure: exposition, initial incident, rising action, climax, falling action, resolution.
 Some teachers use different terminology, and students should know what terms you expect to see in their literary discussions.

 Before we begin a literary analysis essay, it helps for all of us to be on the same page concerning the story.
 I typically draw the triangle for teaching the plot structure before we dive into analysis.